nicolai-jacobsen/DB_driven_coop-app/README.md

 ## db
 The database is created using a single db bootstrap file and docker.
 There are a total of 15 tables in the database, each containing relevant data to the three personas.
 This database is further explained by the relational diagrams and ER diagrams within the folder phase 2 deliverable pdf.

+## Diagrams & Wireframes
+Contains the database schema and wireframes showing the concept of the website